DominikFilipiak/rc-2023-24/docs/pid-control-public/README.md

 Namely:
     - we introduce gusts of wind which change randomly and can disturb the drone
     - the altitude sensor's frequency is significantly decreased
-    - we have access to a sensor for velocity which operates at a very high frequency
+    - we have access to a sensor measuring acceleration which operates at a very high frequency

 ## Assets